I bet you'd like to show off some deep 360 waves soon.

 How Do You Make Waves Deeper?

-It's so simple; brush more and use the right tools.
-If you've been brushing your hair for less than 15 minutes daily, you're not doing enough.
+It's so simple -- brush more and use the right tools.
+If you've been brushing your hair for less than 15 minutes daily, then you're not doing enough.
 Up your game!
 Brush it for about 10 minutes up to three times a day to define the waves.

 The difference is that when you brush less often, you lay the hair down, but the waves aren't deep.
 Plus, you should only brush healthy, strong hair.
 Therefore, moisturize it or brush your hair in the shower after you've shampooed and conditioned it.

-What Tools And/Or Supplies Are Needed To Get Deep Waves?
+What Tools And Other Supplies Are Needed To Get Deep Waves?